interledger/interledger-app/typescript/protea/README.md

 - The meta object type can be found in `lib/blog/types`.
 - There must be a blank line after the meta object.
 We use a regex to extract the meta object from the file for the list view.
-- The blog renders in both dark and light mode, make sure images/diagrams are visible in both.
 - The top level header in your post should be a markdown level 2 header (`## Header`).